kartikbhardwaj1111/E-Commerce-Follow-Along/README.md

 Use radio buttons to toggle between COD and PayPal.

 Display the PayPal payment button when the online payment option is selected.

+### Milestone 30: Implementing PayPal Payment Integration

+### Overview
+In this milestone, we will complete the PayPal payment integration by implementing the PayPal payment button in our application.

+### Learning Goals 🎯

+Utilize the PayPal API to process payments.
+Integrate PayPal's payment options into the frontend.

+### Steps 📝
+Use the PayPal Client ID from your sandbox account.
+Install react-paypal-js to integrate PayPal payments.
+Implement the PayPalScriptProvider component to load the PayPal SDK.
+Display PayPal payment buttons when the Online Payment option is selected.
+Ensure users can complete transactions using PayPal.